 The low bar for finding “controlling employer” status presents something of a dilemma for general contractors.
 While “a controlling employer’s duty to exercise reasonable care ‘is less than what is required of an employer with respect to protecting its own employees,’” Suncor Energy (U.S.A.)
 Inc., No. 13-0900, 2019 WL 654129, at *4 (OSHRC Feb.
 1, 2019), it must at least take “reasonable measures to ‘prevent or detect and abate the violations due to its supervisory authority and control over the worksite.’”
 Id.
 The very act of implementing such measures makes its “controlling employer” status virtually assured.
-And if a GC eschews them completely in an ostrich-like efforts to avoid becoming a “controlling employer,” but is unsuccessful, its liability for subcontractor safety violations is virtually guaranteed.
+And if a GC eschews them completely in an ostrich-like effort to avoid becoming a “controlling employer,” but is nevertheless found to be one, its do-nothing approach will virtually guarantee its liability for subcontractor safety violations.

 StormForce reinforces that it is the Secretary of Labor’s burden to prove controlling employers’ knowledge of violations and/or lack or reasonable safety review measures to catch them.
 And the same is true of the “controlling employer” inquiry itself.
 Earlier OSHRC precedent adopting a rebuttable presumption that a general contractor on a construction project is a “controlling employer” had passed muster in the courts, see R.P.
 Carbone Constr.
 Co. v.
 OSHRC, 166 F.3d 815, 818 (6th Cir.1998) (citing the OSHRC’s 1979 Haugan case for proposition that “[t]here is a presumption that a general contractor has sufficient control over its subcontractors to require them to comply with safety standards”) – but StormForce announced that this presumption would no longer be used: “We thus overrule Haugan to the extent that its formulation of a ‘rebuttable presumption’ is inconsistent with established precedent.”